ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 6. **Complaint Assessment**
 ---------------------------
 Artemis collects the complaints submitted by the students during the :ref:`student review <student_review>`.
 You can access and review the complaints similar to the :ref:`submissions <exam_assessment>` from the *Assessment Dashboard*.
-Every assessor can evaluate a complaint about the assessment of his/her peers and either accept or reject the complaint.
+Every assessor can evaluate a complaint about the assessment of their peers and either accept or reject the complaint.
 Artemis will automatically update the results of accepted complaints.
 You can view the updated scores immediately in the *Scores* page.
 There you can also export the updated data in ``CSV`` format, see `4.1 Exam Scores`_.

 - The complaints appear below the exercise submissions.
 - The original assessor of an assessment cannot respond to the complaint.
 A second assessor must review the complaint and respond to it.